-The principal activity of the Company is to generate and distribute electricity in its licence area of Grand Cayman, Cayman Islands, pursuant to a 20-year exclusive Transmission & Distribution ("T&D") Licence and a 21.5 year non-exclusive Generation Licence (collectively the "Licences") with the Cayman Islands Government ("the Government"), which expire in April 2028 and September 2029 respectively.
+The principal activity of the Company is to generate and distribute electricity in its licence area of Grand Cayman, Cayman Islands, pursuant to a 20-year exclusive Transmission & Distribution ("T&D") Licence and a 21.5 year non-exclusive Generation Licence (collectively the "Licenses") with the Cayman Islands Government ("Government"), which expire in April 2028 and September 2029 respectively.
 These consolidated interim financial statements do not include all of the disclosures normally found in the Company's annual financial statements and should be read in conjunction with the MD&A and audited financial statements and notes thereto for the year ended December 31, 2012, with 2011 comparatives, prepared in accordance with US GAAP included in the Company's 2012 Annual Report.

-In late March 2012 CUC's wholly owned subsidiary, DataLink received its licence from the Information and Communications Technology Authority ("ICTA") which permits DataLink to provide fibre optic infrastructure and other information and communication technology (ICT) services to the ICT industry.
+In late March 2012 CUC's wholly owned subsidiary, DataLink received its license from the Information and Communications Technology Authority ("ICTA") which permits DataLink to provide fibre optic infrastructure and other information and communication technology (ICT) services to the ICT industry.

-The ICTA is an independent statutory Authority which was created by the enactment of the Information and Communications Technology Authority Law on $\frac{17th}{17}$ May $\frac{17}{17}$, 2002 and is responsible for the regulation and licensing of Telecommunications, Broadcasting, and all forms of radio.
+The ICTA is an independent statutory Authority which was created by the enactment of the Information and Communications Technology Authority Law on 17th May 2002 and is responsible for the regulation and licensing of Telecommunications, Broadcasting, and all forms of radio.
 The ICTA sets the standards by which ICT networks must be developed and operated under.

-All significant inter company balances and transactions have been eliminated on consolidation.
+All significant intercompany balances and transactions have been eliminated on consolidation.